erikpukinskis/bitver.se/readme.md

 * which conform to the laws of physics in a game world
 * which are 140 characters or less and put in sub-keyspaces (a la Twitter handles)

+It's really up to the purchaser.
+They could just throw an arbitrary javascript function into access.js at the root of their keyspace perhaps.

 Mining
 ------